All About Printing Press Operators

-In the United States, there were 178,700 jobs for Printing Press Operator in 2016.
+There were about 178,700 jobs for Printing Press Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Printing Press Operator.
-Due to new job openings and attrition, there will be an estimated 15,800 positions for Printing Press Operator per year.
+Due to new job openings and attrition, there will be an average of 15,800 job openings in this field each year.

 The states with the most job growth for Printing Press Operator are Idaho, Nevada, and Utah.
 Watch out if you plan on working in Kansas, Kentucky, or Hawaii.
 These states have the worst job growth for this type of profession.

 How Much Does a Printing Press Operator Make?

 The average yearly salary of a Printing Press Operator ranges between $22,690 and $58,710.

 Printing Press Operators who work in District of Columbia, Alaska, or Minnesota, make the highest salaries.

 How much do Printing Press Operators make in each U.S. state?

 |State||Annual Mean Salary|

 |District of Columbia||$80,680|